 Day 12: Drive to Jerez de la Frontera via Grazalema

 After breakfast, you will depart Ronda and drive to mountainous Grazalema, with various peaks towering over this captivating and picturesque white village.
 There is a wealth of artisan producers and shops of local goods, including leather, cork, cheese, and honey.
 Take some time to wander through town and try some of these quality products before stopping for lunch in a nearby recommended restaurant.

 If you still have energy, the surrounding countryside has a number of fantastic, easily-accessible trails and footpaths to explore among native oak forests with great views and fresh mountain air.

 After stretching your legs, continue the road trip to your rural country estate hotel near the capital of the Cádiz province, Jerez de la Frontera.
 Upon arrival, settle in and enjoy a relaxed evening in rural luxury.

 Day 13: Experience Dancing Horses & Sherry Tasting

 It's time to say farewell to Andalusia!
-At the designated time you will return your car rental and transfer to the airport or train station for your departure onwards.
+At the designated time, you will return your car rental and transfer to the airport or train station for your departure onward.
 Safe travels!